Our Verdict

 Our Analysis and Test Results

 The Tzumi outperformed the Aibocn by a tiny amount and matched the performance of the RAVPower Ace 22000.
 Of these three batteries, the RAVPower Ace has the best capacity by far, but is a little less convenient to use and harder to carry than the Tzumi.
-The RAVPower Ace also costs almost twice that of the Tzumi.
+The RAVPower Ace is also pricier than the Tzumi.
 The Aibocn is the least expensive of this group and easiest to carry, but has the least capacity and is slightly less convenient to use than the Tzumi.

 Portability